ryanxnovaes/sec-project/README.md

    - `RUBXII_reg.R`
    - `UW_reg.R`

-> **Note:** Although random effects were explored, some distributions (e.g., UW , KW and RUBXII) lack established bibliography for mixed-effects modeling, thus random effects were not fully included for all distributions.
+> **Note:** Although random effects were explored, some distributions (e.g., Unit Weibull, Kumaraswamy, and RUBXII) lack established bibliography for mixed-effects modeling, thus random effects were not fully included for all distributions.

 ## 📄 Data Description